Alfredo Prior: International exhibitions

 In 1988 he exhibited at the Beau Lézard of Paris, at the Moderna Museum of Stockholm, at the Terne Gallery of New York during a tribute to Roland Barthes, and at the newly opened Iberoamerican Cooperation Institute (ICI).

-From 1989 to 1992 he exhibited his works in New York City, São Paulo, Madrid, Mar del Plata (Argentina), Mexico DF., Buenos Aires, Cali (Colombia), Rio de Janeiro, Nagoya (Japan), Medellín (Colombia), London and Ankara (Turkey).
+From 1989 to 1992 he exhibited his works in New York City, São Paulo, Madrid, Mar del Plata (Argentina), Mexico City, Buenos Aires, Cali (Colombia), Rio de Janeiro, Nagoya (Japan), Medellín (Colombia), London and Ankara (Turkey).

 In 1993, Prior proposed an exhibition simultaneously composed of eight heteronyms, judged by critics to be openly making fun of all traditional conceptualist and neo-conceptualist practices.

 Exhibitions

 Prior's first solo exhibition at the Museo Nacional de Bellas Artes took place in 1998.

 His solo presentations had been adapted to the space of each gallery and from this exhibition on, Prior let each museum interfere with his work.
 In this way, the public and validating space of the institution could become a support for his art, increasing the possibilities of his own resources.
 Starting at the Museo Nacional, he continued at the Museo Larreta.
 He would then exhibit in the Sala Cronopios of the Centro Cultural Recoleta and the Benito Quinquela Martín Gallery, in La Boca.
 He later held a retrospective at Museo Nacional de Arte Moderno.

 In March 2003 he presented his most prestigious exhibition at the Buenos Aires Museum of Modern Art, featuring pieces from throughout his career: the Osarios series (1982/1984), works in collaboration with Kuitca, Rearte and Monzo (1983), Bears and Rabbits series (1986), Chinese Hairstyles and Scenes at a Chinese Restaurant from the Stone Age (both 1987), as well as Sweeping fallen leaves (1991), Aru Dut's Way (1974) and Complete Chinese Operas (1999).

 In 2004, he reformulated all the paintings of Leonardo da Vinci for his second solo exhibition at the Museo Nacional de Bellas Artes.
 Prior improvised Da Vinci and chose the name "The War of Styles" for his "Davincian Orchestration", rebuilding the studies of the artist's lost fresco The Battle of Anghiari.

 That same year he exhibited in Los Angeles with Kevin Power as curator.
-He has held annual solo exhibitions at his current Buenos Aires gallery Vasari for the past years.
+He has held annual solo exhibitions at his Buenos Aires gallery Vasari for the past years.

+Death

+Born in 1952, Prior died on 24 December 2024, at the age of 72.